hattieonline/being/content/en/docs/prologue/Winter.md

 i hide inside of cracks in the voice
 until it collapses under
 an atmospheric pressure.

-then the lyrics become message drafts
+the lyrics become message drafts
 they’re texts that are still at work
 they’re spreadsheet analyses of orbit
 they’re lists of my worst qualities